-- c) When a record is to be stored, the hash function of its key is used to decide which bucket it is to be stored in. - d) To make this work, the file must be designed so that the buckets never become completely full.
+- c.
+When a record is to be stored, the hash function of its key is used to decide which bucket it is to be stored in. - d.
+To make this work, the file must be designed so that the buckets never become completely full.
 (About 80% loading is a good rule of thumb.)

 Nonetheless, there will always be cases where some one bucket runs out of room - in which case some sort of strategy is used to assign the new record to another bucket.
-(Overflow buckets; rehashing using a new hash function; extendible hashing as discussed in the book)
+(Overflow buckets; rehashing using a new hash function)